 While there are more potential options for related services in the institutional context, there is considerable need among those receiving Alzheimer’s and/or Dementia care at home for solutions that help sufferers and their caregivers to (a) reduce stress and anxiety, and by extension, (b) help to improve interactions between the two, and (c) stimulate memory function for as long as possible for those afflicted with such disorders, generally enabling a better quality of life for an extended period of time compared to next best alternatives.

 The program concept and methodology were initially developed by noted French documentary filmmaker, Alban Maino as he sought ways to help a loved one struggling with dementia.
 Those initial materials, as they were provided to others caring for patients and relatives, received highly favorable reviews from geriatric physicians, families, and administrators of residential treatment facilities .
 Patient and professional care provider feedback obtained during development of the Memory Lane prototype confirmed that the Memory Lane offering directly address some of these needs outlined above for both sufferers and caregivers alike.
-The Memory Lane catalog of programs was developed and completed in partnership with several medical and therapeutic care organizations, residential care facilities in Europe and the USA, in collaboration with the Maine Society on Aging, and three independent residential care facilities in France.
-More than 1,000 patients were involved in the designing, development, and testing of the Memory Lane intervention.
+The Memory Lane catalog of programs was developed and completed in partnership with several medical and therapeutic care organizations, residential care facilities in Europe and the USA, in collaboration with the Maine Society on Aging, and independent residential care facilities in France.
+More than 1,000 patients were involved in the designing, development, and testing of the Memory Lane behavioral digital intervention.